MingyuJ666/Multimode-fusion-method-under-multi-task/README.md

   <img src="./image/test1.png" width="900" height="420", scale= 0.5, alt="猫图片">
 </p>

-To visualize the distribution of data in 3D space and compare the changes before and after using the ARAF framework, we can design an image.
-This image include four 3D scatterplots, each showing the data distribution at different stages:
+To effectively evaluate the role of core modules in the ARAF framework, we visualized the states of various modal data.

-1. The top-left plot displays the data distribution without using the ARAF framework.
+1.The top-left figure displays the distribution of the original cross-modal data.
+This figure illustrates the initial distribution of different modalities.

-2. The top-right plot shows the data space distribution after both modalities have been processed through our unified attention encoder.
+2.The top-right figure depicts the data space distribution after the modules process the two modalities through our unified attention encoder.
+It is evident that the unified attention encoder effectively brings cross-modal information closer together and performs unified encoding operations.

-3. The bottom-left plot illustrates the data distribution after using the feature alignment fusion module.
+3. The bottom-left figure showcases the visible and distinctive cross-modal information that is fully aligned and fused in a shared representation space using the aggregation fusion display module.
+This figure demonstrates the module's effective utilization of cross-modal information.

-4. The bottom-right plot showcases the data space distribution after the data has gone through the representation enhancement module.
+4. The bottom-right figure shows the data space distribution after undergoing the representation enhancement module.
+It can be observed that the cross-modal information is further sparsely fused, enhancing the expression of fusion features.

-The 3D scatterplots clearly demonstrated the positions of data points in space and emphasized how the ARAF framework effectively reduced the common semantic space of the data after its use.
-This visualization helped illustrate how the ARAF framework, by optimizing the spatial distribution of data, improved the network's predictive performance in downstream tasks.
-Through a direct comparison of these four plots, the optimization effect of the ARAF framework could be observed clearly.

 ##  Comparison of ARAF with other Fusion Methods